complete verse (Psalm 34:22)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-because of my groaning all day long.”
+or raise themselves above me when my foot slips.’”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: